DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 intermediaries.
 As intermediaries these firms derive all of their profit from content they do not produce themselves.
 This is the reason why gratis threatens those creations, which cannot be accommodated in this mediation-based business model.

-This is particularly true in this case of investigative journalism and the creation of audiovisual content.
+This is particularly true in the case of investigative journalism and the creation of audiovisual content.
 Investigative journalism is a long-term project requiring a high level of expertise and sometimes involves gaining specific rights.
 Producing a